 Choose Your Style

 There are as many different houses and rooms as there are bed and breakfasts.
-There are old stone farmhouses deep in Provence; smart townhouses in towns, annexes, stables, barns, old priories and garden wings of a house.
-Mostly the owners live in part of the house but that is not always the case.
+You will find there are old stone farmhouses deep in Provence, to smart townhouses in towns, annexes, stables, barns, old priories, and garden wings of a house.
+Mostly the owners live in part of the house, but that is not always the case.
 Some chambres d'hotes have simple kitchens to cook your own meal.

 What You Pay